Kindn/SimpleNN/README.md

 SimpleNN is a simple neural network framework written in C++.It can help to learn how neural networks work.

-I'm a pure freshman in DL,I wrote this framework just for fun (learning C++ programing and DL) so we cannot compare it with Caffe, PyTorch and so on.

 ## Features

 * Construct neural networks.